Stockport County F.C.: Football League

-Non-league era
+Non-league era (2011–2022)

-After relegation, a Liverpool-based businessman tried—and ultimately failed—to buy the club.
+After relegation, a Liverpool-based businessman tried, and ultimately failed, to buy the club.
 Dietmar Hamann, who had no prior managerial experience, was named manager in July 2011.
 He won only three of nineteen matches before resigning, after his position had been undermined by a fans' meeting in November.
 The fans called for Gannon to be re-appointed as manager.
 He was reinstated, steered Stockport away from the relegation zone and finished 16th.

 The club regained sole tenancy of their Edgeley Park stadium for the first time in nine years in 2012, after Sale Sharks relocated to Salford City Reds' new ground.
 In January 2013, former fcbusiness magazine editor, 30-year-old Ryan McKnight was named as the chief executive officer at County.
 Gannon was subsequently dismissed for a second time.
 Stockport employed two further managers in three months, and were relegated to the Conference North on the final day of the 2012–13 season.
 The club announced it was to lose its full-time status, and proceeded with a part-time model.
 McKnight announced his resignation in April 2014.

 Neil Young was named as Stockport's new manager in 2015, after he had previous successes in the division with Chester, but departed in January 2016.
 County once again turned to Gannon, who returned for a third stint.
 He stabilised the club on the pitch and finished around the play-offs places for the next two seasons.
 In 2017, a local search was carried out to locate descendants of the club's founders.
 In 2018–19, Stockport reached the semi-finals of the FA Trophy and won the Conference North, their first league title in 52 years.

 Local businessman Mark Stott purchased County for an undisclosed fee in January 2020, and cleared its debts; Stott pledged to return the club to full-time football, to reach the Football League and to find a new training ground.
-County topped the fifth tier - the National League - in 2021–22, securing promotion back to the EFL after an 11-year absence.
+Managed by Dave Challinor (appointed in November 2021), County topped the National League in 2021–22, securing promotion back to the EFL after an 11-year absence.

+Return to the Football League

+In their first season back in League Two, 2022–23, Stockport finished 4th and reached the play-off final, losing to Carlisle United 5–4 on penalties after a 1–1 draw at Wembley.
+The following season, 2023–24, Stockport secured automatic promotion to League One and were later crowned as champions with two games remaining.
+They reached the League One play-offs in the following season but lost on penalties in the semi-final to Leyton Orient.